asfand-dev/impact-cv/README.md

     pnpm dev
     ```

-    This will start the application on a local development server (usually `http://localhost:3000`).
+    This will start the application on a local development server (`http://localhost:3000`).

 ## ✍️ Usage